Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Bayesian Truth Serum}

-\textcite{prelec_bayesian_2004} proposes the Bayesian Truth Serum (BTS) to solve the elicitation problem.
-The BTS is very similar to Peer-Prediction.
-The BTS works with the same information structure and assumptions as Peer-Prediction, but it does not require that the principal knows the common prior.
-Instead, the principal learns about the common prior from the subjects.
-The subjects are each asked two questions:
+The Bayesian Truth Serum, independently proposed by \textcite{prelec_bayesian_2004}, is very similar to Peer-Prediction, but it does not require that the principal to know the common prior.
+Instead, the principal learns about the common prior from the respondents.
+This is beneficial, but introduces additional complexity.
+The respondents are each asked two questions: